 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective κ opioid receptor (KOP) antagonist (IC50 = 120 nM in a β-arrestin assay); displays >267-fold selectivity over μ and δ opioid receptors.
+ML 190 is a selective κ opioid receptor (KOP) antagonist (IC50 = 120 nM in a β-arrestin assay); displays >267-fold selectivity over μ and δ opioid receptors.

 |Storage||Store at +4°C|